chaytanc/chaytanc.github.io/pages/gil.md

 <iframe src="https://giphy.com/embed/h1DAaQ4c4RsWDSXPO2" width="480" height="383" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/h1DAaQ4c4RsWDSXPO2">demo 2</a></p>
 <iframe src="https://giphy.com/embed/7ezz5x4QCypeJ29c6c" width="480" height="383" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/7ezz5x4QCypeJ29c6c">old buggy (but cool!) demo</a></p>

-### Philosophical Implications, by Chaytan
+### Philosophical Implications
+*by Chaytan*

-First, the code is lacking several key features I originally intended for it:
+First, the code is lacking several key features I originally intended:
  - The fitness of the cell is not determined by neighboring cell predictions
  - Cells cannot currently reproduce themselves
- - Due to computational infeasibility, cells are not given the network of their neighbors However, although the final result is not yet a useful model of multi-agent interaction and the emergence and shaping borders of self that I imagined it might become, design choices and observations of the process of creating agency clarify several implications of the inspiring text, Simondon’s framework of individuation.
+ - Due to computational infeasibility, cells are not given the network of their neighbors

+However, although the final result is not yet a useful model of multi-agent interaction and the emergence and shaping borders of self that I imagined it might become, design choices and observations of the process of creating agency clarify several implications of the inspiring text, Simondon’s Genesis of the Individual.
  1. Atomic cells, without a provided mechanism for reproduction, do not show the capacity for recapitulating similarities in their local environment
  2. Without communication, cells do not interact or form group dynamics, nor can they assemble larger selves through autopoiesis
  3. Without the ability to change their own internals, cells are trapped within algebraically deterministic environment as opposed to the rich, differential equations in which we live

 Both 1) and 2) seem self-evident, and would not require a simulation to discover.
 Yet their implications are profound, and certainly worth internalizing.
 1)
 The process of individuation that we recognize does not exist without considering a means of reproduction.